Bhitarkanika National Park, India: What to pack, what to wear, and when to go [2023]

 March

-If you vacation in Bhitarkanika National Park during March, you may find that it is extremely hot and very dry with almost no rain.
-Temperatures tend to hover around the low 90s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
+If you are traveling to Bhitarkanika National Park in March, you will notice that it is extremely hot and very dry with almost no rain.
+Daytime temperatures are in the low 90s F (low 30s C).

 What to wear/what to pack: